 Costs and savings.
 Costs and savings are calculated per person in a simulated dynamic population.
 The screening program is in operation from 1993 through 2023.
-Before 1993, individuals are simulated as described previously in paragraph entitled "Model of the situation in the absence of screening".
-The simulated 1993 age distribution corresponds to the U.S. 1993 age distribution [National Cancer Institute 1997].
+Before 1993, individuals are simulated as described previously in the paragraph entitled "Model of the situation in the absence of screening."
+The simulated 1993 age distribution corresponds to the U.S. 1993 age distribution (27).
 No births take place after 1993.
 All screening effects are accounted for by continuing the simulation until all individuals have died.
-The savings of primary treatment, continuous care, and terminal treatment are calculated as the difference in total costs of treatment of clinically diagnosed and screen-detected cancer in the situation without and with screening.
+The savings of primary treatment, continuous care, and terminal treatment are calculated as the difference in total costs of treatment of clinically diagnosed and screen-detected cancer in the situation with and without screening.